teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 VDB's:
 ------
 * Portfolio   -  source models, view's, native query
-* PortfolioMaterialize  -  vdb resuse, materialization model
+* PortfolioMaterialize  -  vdb resuse, external materialization model

 What is it?
 -----------

-This will demonstrate the common useful features of data federation using Teiid:
+This quickstart demonstrates how to define a dynamic vdb to enable data federation across multiple data sources (i.e., relational and text file).
+This will demonstrate the
+following:

 -  how to federate data from a relational data source, a text file-based data source and an EXCEL File
 -  how to define a view using DDL
 -  how to define a translator override to support native queries